cgwire/kitsu/docs/nft/README.md

 You can interact with the concept in two ways: click on the picture to see an enlarged view.
 The second is to click on the status part to open the **Comment Panel** on the right.

-You have two options on the comment panel: link a concept with an existing asset or delete the concept.
+On the comment panel, you have two options: link a concept to an existing asset or delete it.
 You can also comment and change the status of the asset.

 The idea is to have one version per **Concept**.
 If it's not validated, you need to upload a new concept, not to have multiple versions of the same concept.